Cheesy Spinach Artichoke Squares are a delicious appetizer that packs a powerful punch of flavor, in addition to being super easy to make.

 - Parmesan Cheese, (grated)

-**This post is being updated from the original publication in 2014.
-The recipe has remained completely unchanged from the original post with only the text being updated.
+This post is being updated from the original publication in 2014.
+The recipe has remained completely unchanged from the original post with only the text being updated and additional information has been added.

-This is what I shared about this recipe back in 2014;
+What I wrote about this recipe in 2014:

 I remember the classic spinach and artichoke dip from the late 1970s and early 1980s, and it became popular again early in 2000s.